tihyltew/cyberdon/README.md

 > - Attribution - you must credit the author appropriately
 > - Share Alike - you must distribute any modifications of the work under the same license
 >
-> This is just the overview of the license, for more details read the [license document](LICENSE)
+> This is just the overview of the license, for more details read the [license document](LICENSE).